Agriculture in Kombola

 Chicken Farm

 Initially, the idea was to invest in more goats.
 But at the suggestion of the local government, the first three chicken farms are now a fact.
-Plans for new farms, in e.g. Marsabit, are now under development.

 Chickens are a cheap source of protein with meat and eggs.
 However, due to food and water problems, the population has become far too small.
 Six girls together, accompanied by a parent group and a poultry specialist, set up the first chicken farm in Merti.
 In this way they can build an independent existence and meet a clear need of the community.
 The second and third farms are in Isiolo and Gafarsa – under the supervision of Rukia Ibrahim, the poultry group teamlead of Gafarsa.